Martin Prescott/E+/Getty images

 9. Do I have a termination fee?

 This portion of the EFL notes whether the provider will charge an early termination fee if you cancel your contract before it expires.
-Most providers will waive this charge if you move to a new home outside of their service area.
+Most providers will waive this charge if you move outside of their service area.
 The ETF section is important to note when searching for an energy plan.
-Some EFLs mention a flat cancellation fee, normally between $100 and $250.
-This example plan, however, charges $20 for every month left on your contract.
+Some EFLs mention a flat cancellation fee, normally between $100 and $395, depending on the plan length.
+This example plan charges $20 for every month left on your contract.

 10. Can my price change during my contract period?
 If my price can change, how will it change and by how much?

 This section will usually begin with a simple “Yes.”
-Even if you sign up for a fixed-rate plan, your total rate could change throughout your contract because of fluctuations in utility fees, regulatory charges, or local government taxes.
+Even though the rate for a fixed-rate plan stays the same, the total amount you pay could change throughout your contract because of fluctuations in utility fees, regulatory charges, or local government taxes.

 11. What other fees may I be charged?

-This line is where you may find information about other monthly fees or deposits you could be charged.
-The provider may direct you to the Terms of Service document.
-We recommend reading the Terms of Service carefully before signing up for a plan to ensure you are aware of all fees you may encounter.
+This is where you may find information about any other monthly fees or deposits you might owe.
+Typically, the provider will direct you to its Terms of Service (TOS) document for these details.
+We recommend reading the TOS carefully before signing up for a plan to avoid any surprises on your bill.

 12. Does the REP purchase excess distributed renewable generation?

 Some consumers have power-generating equipment like home solar panels or wind turbines.
 This section notes whether the provider will purchase extra electricity that the consumer generates and does not use, similar to a net metering program.
-If the provider does purchase excess renewable energy, you could receive credits for the electricity your system produces and sends to the power grid.
-This is an especially important section for consumers who own a solar panel system, as providers that don’t participate won’t provide bill credits for excess renewable energy.
+If the provider buys excess renewable energy, you could receive credits for the electricity your system sends to the power grid.
+This section is highly relevant if you own a solar panel system, as providers that don’t participate won’t provide bill credits for excess renewable energy.

 13. Renewable Content

-This section is where you will find the exact percentage of renewable energy in the plan.
-If this is a green energy plan, it will say 100%.
-Every energy plan in Texas is required to have at least 7% of renewable energy sources in the mix.
+Here, you’ll find the exact percentage of renewable energy in the plan.
+Every energy plan in Texas has at least some renewable energy in the mix.
+Green energy plans, meanwhile, have 100% renewable content.
 This example notes that the renewable content will either be 7% or 100%, depending on whether you choose a renewable energy option for this plan.

 14. Statewide average for renewable content

 This section notes the average percentage of renewable energy included in electricity plans for the state where the plan is sold.
-In Texas, for example, the statewide average is 31%.
+In this example from 2023, the amount is 31%, but the current statewide average in Texas is 33%.

 15. Contact Information